vinz243/chiseledit/README.md

 /crot y <x> <z>
 ```

 Rotate invidiual chisel for each block (but not individual block!).
-Use it with `//rotate`
+Use it with `//rotate`.
+Just use the same params you passed and it will work seamlessly

 ## Cmirror